Anything in Return

 Anything in Return is the third studio album by American recording artist Toro y Moi, released on January 22, 2013 by Carpark Records.
 Toro y Moi describes it as a "bigger sounding album, more accessible and poppy", as he lyrically wrestles between relationship problems and life on the road.

 Music videos

 Toro y Moi released four music videos from the album.
 The video for "So Many Details", released on December 12, 2012, was directed by HARRYS.
 HARRYS also directed the second video from the album, "Say That", released on January 2, 2013.
 The music video for the song "Never Matter", directed by Steve Daniels and released on March 25, 2013, features a group of individuals listening to the track on headphones and dancing along.
 The fourth video, "Rose Quartz", featured animated paintings by artist Lauren Gregory.

+Use in other media

+"Say That" was used during a January 2014 episode of the television show Grimm.

 Track listing

 Personnel

 Credits adapted from the liner notes of Anything in Return.